artseyio/zmk-artsey/README.md

 ## Prebuilt Firmware

 The `Actions` tab of this repository contains the latest builds of the ZMK ARTSEY implementation.
-You can click on the most recent build, then the `Build` job.
-In the list of steps you can look for `Archive` entries to download the appropriate firmware image for your board.
+You can click on the most recent build, download the `firmware` artifact.
+It'll be a zip file with all of the ZMK ARTSEY firmware images built by our GitHub Actions.

 ## Adding ARTSEY Support